 Our interviews provide you with the best opportunity to excel.
 We want to find out about your technical skills and competency strengths and depending on the role you have applied for, we may ask you to complete other tasks.
 This could include an online assessment or exercise on the day, as an example.
 We will always provide you with a full brief and plenty of time to prepare, and we will be on hand to guide you through the process.

 What is the selection process?

-The format of our selection process can vary depending on the role.
-It is aimed at using methods which simulate the true nature of work and best assess a blend of skills, capabilities and competencies and can include any of the following:
+The format of our selection process depends on the role.
+We use methods which simulate the true nature of the work and best assess a blend of skills, capabilities and behaviours.

-- Research Leeds Building Society.
-Take a look at our corporate website, LinkedIn and other social media channels
+- Find out more about us - take a look at our corporate website, LinkedIn and other social channels

-- Plan your journey and arrive at your interview location with time to spare
+- If your interview is face to face plan your journey and arrive at your interview location with time to spare

 Prepare role related examples

-Some of our questions are driven from our competency framework which can be found on the ‘Our Competencies’ section.
+Our interview questions are based around our behaviours which can be found on the ‘Our Behaviours’ section.

 To answer these questions effectively, try practising the STAR technique.
-This approach helps you to structure clear and concise answers:
+This approach can help to structure clear and concise answers: